Steve Mariotti: Biography

 In 1987, Mariotti founded the Network for Teaching Entrepreneurship (NFTE) to bring entrepreneurship education to more low-income youth.
 He left teaching in 1988 to devote himself to NFTE full-time, leading teams that grew NFTE into a multimillion-dollar foundation which, to date, has provided more than one million students with entrepreneurship education in 22 U.S. states and 10 countries.
-Mariotti regularly represented NFTE ss a speaker at The World Economic Forum in Davos, a member of the Council on Foreign Relations, and a lecturer at colleges and universities.
+Mariotti regularly represented NFTE as a speaker at The World Economic Forum in Davos, a member of the Council on Foreign Relations, and a lecturer at colleges and universities.

 Unable to find a high-school entrepreneurship textbook for NFTE programs to use, in 1988 Mariotti wrote Entrepreneurship: Starting and Operating a Small Business.
 Eleven editions have been published by Pearson, including two editions titled Entrepreneurship: Owning Your Future that received the Association of American Publishers Golden Lamp Award in 2002 and 2010.
-Mariotti has authored or co-authored 34 books, textbooks and workbooks, including The Young Entrepreneur’s Guide to Starting and Running a Business (Random House 2000 and 2014), the junior-college textbook Entrepreneurship and Small Business Management (Pearson 2010, 2012, 2014), An Entrepreneur's Manifesto (Templeton Press, 2015) and Goodbye Homeboy: How My Students Drove Me Crazy and Inspired a Movement (BenBella Books, 2019), which received multiple awards and reached number one in four Amazon categories.
+Mariotti has authored or co-authored 34 books, textbooks and workbooks, including The Young Entrepreneur’s Guide to Starting and Running a Business (Random House 2000 and 2014) with Debra DeSalvo, the junior-college textbook Entrepreneurship and Small Business Management (Pearson 2010, 2012, 2014), An Entrepreneur's Manifesto (Templeton Press, 2015) and Goodbye Homeboy: How My Students Drove Me Crazy and Inspired a Movement (BenBella Books, 2019), which received multiple awards and reached number one in four Amazon categories.

 In 2013, Mariotti traveled to Southeast Asia as a guest of the U.S. State Department to discuss entrepreneurship education with business leaders in emerging economies.
 Mariotti's meetings with entrepreneurs in Cambodia and other war-torn regions inspired him to focus his Huffington Post blog on exploring how exposure to the entrepreneurial mindset helps victims of extreme traumas like war and genocide build thriving new lives.
 Mariotti investigated this topic further as executive producer of the 2020 PBS docu-series Trauma to Triumph: The Rise of the Entrepreneur.

+Mariotti died from a heart attack on October 20, 2024, at the age of 71, while staying with a friend in Union City, New Jersey.